Best Sortly Alternatives for 2026

 What You Don't Get

 No automatic location tracking. itemit's "location" feature works the same as Sortly's: it records where the last scan happened.
-No GPS beacons, no BLE tracking, no geofencing.
-RFID scanning requires proximity (you need to be within a few meters), not the passive crowd-sourced tracking that Airpinpoint provides.
+RFID scanning requires proximity of a few meters, not the passive crowd-sourced tracking that Airpinpoint provides.
+API access is a paid add-on (£699/yr) below the Industrial tier.

 Pricing